How to choose the best Dyson

 Dyson vacuums: the basics

-All Dyson vacuum cleaners are bagless and make use of cyclone technology.
-That means that all the air sucked into the vacuum, carrying the dust and dirt from your floor, is channeled through the cones visible at the top of the vacuum cleaner's dust canister.
-In each cone the air spirals, generating huge amounts of centrifugal force and flinging out the dust and dirt into the surrounding bin.
+All Dyson vacuum cleaners are bagless and use cyclone technology.
+This means that dusty air sucked into the vacuum is channeled through the cones visible at the top of the vacuum cleaner's dust canister.
+The air spirals inside the cones, generating centrifugal force that flings the dust and dirt out into the surrounding dust bin.

-- Easier to store, as no trailing hose
+- Easier to store, as there is no trailing hose

 - Tend to be better for covering large floor areas

-- Generally better at picking up pet hairs
+- Generally better at picking up pet hair

 - Tend to be lighter